 A named expression is an expression that is saved and can then be reused in different rules.
-If you modify a named expression, then the change will affect every rule it appears in.
+If you modify a named expression, the change will affect every rule it appears in.

-These steps are not required to define the first rule, but are included in this tutorial to familiarise you with named expressions:
+These steps are not required to define the first rule, but are included in this tutorial to familiarize you with named expressions:

-- 1. Right-click the | or function. - 2.
+- 1. In the Expression Tree, right-click the or function. - 2.
 Click Save as a Named Expression.
 A window is displayed. - 3.
 Enter Update Actions and then click OK. - 4.
-Right-click the | or function, then click Delete.
+Right-click the or function, then click Delete.
 The node is deleted from the tree. - 5.
-Right-click the & and function at the top of the expression tree, then click Add New Argument.
-A new not-set node is added. - 6.
+Right-click the and function at the top of the Expression Tree, then click Add New Argument.
+A new 'not-set' node is added. - 6.
 Click the Named Expressions button.
-The named expression you just created is displayed.
+The named expression 'Update Actions' you just created is displayed.